VSEM EN > Studies at VSEM > Study Programmes > Erasmus > Course Catalogue 2011/2012

-Running of any course on offer is not guaranteed and depends on the interest of students in a particular course.
+Opening of each course on offer is not guaranteed and depends on the interest of students in a particular course.
 In case a course proposed in the Learning Agreement is not open, another course will be offered with respective changes to the Learning Agreement so as the total number of ECTS-credits is maintained.

 Course Title